-Jon Kipps is a visual artist currently working between London and Southend-on-Sea.
+Jon Kipps is a visual artist currently based at Black Tower Studios, S.E.
+London

-I attempt to undermine the assertiveness inherent in such design through materiality.
+Much of my work attempts to undermine the assertiveness inherent in such design through materiality.
 For example dyed MDF suggests a far more robust material such as steel, but will actually fade and age quickly over time.
-Other examples include the use of leftover floor protection plastic as a budget replacement for iridescent car paint, using partially weathered materials such as a sea eroded brick, or repurposing cheap plasterboard into towering, fluted columns.
+Other examples include the use of sprayed cardboard pulp to imitate a bronze patina, leftover floor protection plastic as a budget replacement for iridescent car paint, using partially weathered materials such as a sea eroded brick, or repurposing cheap plasterboard into towering, fluted columns.

 My most recent sculptures are all named after bands from niche music genres of Metal such as Doom, Sludge, Thrash and Crust Punk, charging each object with a new atmosphere and an additional layer of symbolism.

-Jon Kipps (b.1986, Southend-on-Sea) graduated from the MFA Sculpture at Slade School of Art in 2014.
-He is currently based in London.
+Jon Kipps (b.1986, Southend-on-Sea) graduated from the MFA Sculpture at Slade School of Art (Distinction) in 2014.
 Kipps was shortlisted for the Mark Tanner Sculpture Award 2020.
-Key exhibitions include: Kuroko, Index Festival, Leeds 2019; Fogou (w/ Stuart Bowditch), May Project, London 2018; Arches and Velvet Curtains, Frank Kent and Jonathan Kipps, Royal Academy of Arts, London 2017; TAWI, Dakar Biennalle OFF, Senegal 2016; Jonathan Kipps & Article 25, News of the World, London 2016; Works made in Japan, Musashino Art University, Boise Travel Scholarship, Tokyo 2014; Column, UCL Art Museum (commission for Re-Launch), London 2014; Get Cape Wear Cape Fly, album artwork, Cooking Vinyl records 2010.
+Key exhibitions include: Residency #2 (w/ Dimitris Ameladiotis), Gonzo Unit, thessaloniki, Greece 2021; The Long Goodbye (w/ Dan Pasteiner), U10 Project Space, Belgrade, Serbia 2020; Kuroko, Index Festival, Leeds 2019; Fogou (w/ Stuart Bowditch), May Project, London 2018; Arches and Velvet Curtains, Frank Kent and Jonathan Kipps, Royal Academy of Arts, London 2017; Fifteen, Kate MacGarry, London 2017; TAWI, Dakar Biennalle OFF, Senegal 2016; Jonathan Kipps & Article 25, News of the World, London 2016; Works made in Japan, Musashino Art University, (Boise Travel Scholarship), Tokyo 2014; Re-Launch (commissioned architectural work), UCL Art Museum, London 2014; Get Cape Wear Cape Fly, album artwork, Cooking Vinyl records 2010.